jonhanke/jonhanke.github.io/_posts/2015-10-25-Regularization-for-Regular-People.md

  -->

-The idea of “regularization" is often spoken about in the world of Machine Learning as a way of “tuning" models or “preventing overfitting", but the precise meaning of this is usually not spoken about, or at least not in terms that any regular person would be happy to hear.
+The idea of “regularization" is often spoken about in the world of Machine Learning as a way of tuning models or preventing overfitting, but the precise meaning of this is usually not spoken about, or at least not in terms that any regular person would be happy to hear.

-In this blog post, we'll take a look at the meaning of regularization and work out in full detail all of the nuances of how various kinds (let's call them “flavors") of regularization allows us to answer the question:
+In this blog post, we'll take a look at the meaning of regularization and work out in full detail how the two main kinds of regularization allow us to answer the question:

 \\[
 \text{What is the “best" line going through a given point in the plane?}